HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Outside of the more popular schema types, `product` structured data was found on 4% of mobile pages and 5% of desktop pages.

-For a deeper dive into structured data on the web, visit the [structured data chapter](https://almanac.httparchive.org/en/2024/structured-data).
+For a deeper dive into structured data on the web, visit the [Structured Data](./structured-data) chapter.

 ## AMP